 And that’s the thing.
 As I went through the cards I quickly realized that there was a great balance between sweetness and violence, peace and action.
 Even life and death.

-And that’s the thing… As I went through the cards, I quickly realized that there was a great balance between sweetness and violence, peace and action and even life and death.
-This is a great, and crucial, virtue for any Tarot deck.
-The cards should let us navigate in both troubled and calm waters, in darkness and light.
+This is a crucial virtue for any Tarot deck.
+The cards should let us navigate in both troubled and calm waters.
+Through darkness and light.
 Just like we do in life.
-The Animal Totem Tarot does just that.

 The Animal Totem Tarot at a Glance is

-If you love animals and believe we can and should learn more from them, from their behaviour, this one definitely is for you.
+If you love animals and believe we can and should learn more from them then this one definitely is for you.
 The first page of the companion book reads “This deck is dedicated to the animals.
-May their voices and their lessons guide you on your way” – I say amen to that and wish everyday we’d all pay more attention and respect to their courage, intelligence and sensitivity.
+May their voices and their lessons guide you on your way“.
+I say amen to that and wish we’d all pay more attention and respect to their courage, intelligence and sensitivity.

 Another thing I like very much is how there is absolutely no distinction in style made between the minor and major arcana.
 You could well decide to treat all 78 cards as equal here.
-That’s what I like to do with some guiding spreads and spontaneous advice sessions.
-You can also of course separate the major and minor cards and proceed to any classic spread you’re used to.
+That’s what I do with some guidance spreads and spontaneous advice sessions.
+You can of course separate the major and minor cards and proceed to any classic spread you’re used to.
 It will work perfectly.